dhruvinjs/BackendApis/README.md

 # Expense Tracker API - User Manual
-Basic idea taken from the: https://roadmap.sh/projects/expense-tracker-api
+Project idea taken from the: https://roadmap.sh/projects/expense-tracker-api

 Welcome to the Expense Tracker API!
 This guide will help you understand how to use the features of this API effectively.
 Follow the steps below to get started.
 ---